 Conclusion: Embrace the Power of Mental Percentage Calculations

 Don't let the absence of a calculator hold you back.
-Embrace the challenge, hone your skills, and discover the satisfaction of solving percentage problems in your head.
+Now, embrace the challenge, hone your skills, and discover the satisfaction of solving percentage problems in your head.
 Start with simple calculations and gradually increase the complexity as you become more comfortable.
 With consistent effort, you'll be surprised at how quickly you can develop this valuable skill.